 Finally, when concrete pavements are directly exposed to sunlight, they absorb heat and slowly release it.
 If a pet walks on such a heat-releasing surface, its paws will likely get burnt.
 Burn recoveries are long and painful.

-All in all, pets love spending time outdoors, but if the outdoor poses risks like heat strokes and burns, pets will be less allowed and less tempted to spend time outdoors.
+All in all, pets love spending time outdoors, but if the outdoor poses risks like heat stroke and burns, pets will be less likely tempted to spend time outdoors.
 This is enough to trigger behavioral changes.
 Therefore, it is advisable to consult with your vet about new activity alternatives that can substitute the previous routines.
 Not to mention that recovering from traumatic events like heat strokes and burns is behavior-altering on their own.